Opened as a town hall in 1655, this building became a palace in the 19th century. The interiors gleam, especially the marble work – at...

 Nieuwe Kerk information

-The Nieuwe Kerk, is a historical stage for Dutch coronations.
-The 15th-century, late-Gothic basilica is only ‘new’ in relation to the Oude Kerk.
+This 15th-century, late-Gothic basilica – a historic stage for Dutch coronations – is only ‘new’ in relation to the Oude Kerk.
 A few monumental items dominate the otherwise spartan interior – a magnificent carved oak chancel, a bronze choir screen, a massive organ and enormous stained-glass windows.
 The building is now used for exhibitions and organ concerts.
 Opening times and admission fees can vary, depending on what’s going on.